 Autel Robotics may not be the first company you think of in terms of drones, but we’re here to help change that.
-With a passion for putting cameras into the sky in a number of efficient and function ways, Autel drones are few, but versatile and powerful.
+Autel drones are built with a passion for putting cameras into the sky in a number of efficient and functional ways, Autel drones are few, but versatile and powerful.

 Best of all, Autel robotics build drones that easily span the distance between hobby flyer and commercial professional.
 Modular cameras, multiple remotes and more make Autel drones functional for many users, now let’s see if there is a drone in there for you, this is our brief Autel Robotics drones guide.

 Many of our readers will be happy to know that Autel Robotics, operates out of Washington Sate.
 They are, technically, an American company, but they are owned by Autel Intelligent Technology in China.
 This parent company makes automotive diagnostic tools.
 Your contact with Autel Robitics will be in the U.S., but your actual drone will be manufactured in China.

 It’s up to you to determine if this makes Autel Robotics’ drones locally made or not.
 One thing is certain, however, buying one of their flying machines keeps an American employed.
 This is, perhaps, the only brand that can say this, whether it matters to you or not.

 We had the chance to visit with Autel Robotics at CES 2018, where they were showing off the newly announced Evo.
 This is a compact, folding quadcopter with 4K video recording and more.
 The drone is still in development and will not be up fro sale for a few more months, but what we saw has us pretty excited.
 There are obvious similarities to the DJI Mavic Pro, but I ask if that is a bad thing?
 Either way, we’ll soon have some great options in this segment of drone.

 Considering that Autel Robotics promotes as having just two drones on the market today, we’re going to be generous and say there are three.
 More if you count drones not for sale in stores.